AlexandriaDAO/core/src/perpetua/perpetua.md

 Frontend Stuff:
 - PerpetuaSlice needs: (editors, appears_in.length(), public or private)
 - Add appears-in in the frontend.
-- Add number of items as a shelf details.
 - Test collborator list stuff.